 - The applicant must return to his/her home country for the medical exam and interview at a U.S. Embassy or Consulate.

-- The interview is scheduled on very short notice.
+- The interview is scheduled three to four weeks in advance.
 Thus, if the applicant and/or family are in the U.S., they may be required to travel immediately.

 - The minimum stay in the home country is five to seven days for the medical exam and interview.